sweichwald/MERLiN/README.md

 * Requires [ADiGator](http://adigator.sourceforge.net/) (tested with V1.1.1).
 Download and add to matlab search path via `addpath(genpath('/path/to/adigator'))`.
 * Tested with matlab R2014a.
 * No validation of user input to functions.
-* MERLiNbpicoh not yet implemented --- following soon.
-Send an email to *merlin-matlab* (at) *sweichwald* (dot) *de* and you'll get notified once the matlab implementation is complete.